Mount Ebal lead object: Controversy

 In early 2024 Mark Haughwout proposed that if the artifact wasn't simply an old piece of lead, it was more likely to be from the Roman period, perhaps an ancient theater ticket (which were often made of lead and folded after admission).

 Scott Stripling and Peter van der Veen published an online point-by-point response to Haughwout's article.
-In another comment, Van der Veen - one of the original authors of the article containing the disputed claims, disavowed Galil's version of the inscription, but took a middle position stating that marks and characters in the shape of paleo-hebrew letters are quite clear to him—thus, he contends that the totalizing dismissals of the artifact (implying the interpretation that the lead seal contains no inscription at all) are at least as exaggerated as his co-author Galil's questionable translation of the inscription, if not moreso.
+In another comment, Van der Veen - one of the original authors of the article containing the disputed claims, disavowed Galil's version of the inscription, but took a middle position stating that marks and characters in the shape of paleo-Hebrew letters are quite clear to him—thus, he contends that the totalizing dismissals of the artifact (implying the interpretation that the lead seal contains no inscription at all) are at least as exaggerated as his co-author Galil's questionable translation of the inscription, if not moreso.
 Kletter's article, admonishing Mazar (as well as Galil), provisionally supports Van der Veen's objection, though Kletter's objections to Mazar's extreme and exaggerated demolition of Galil's interpretation are made on a broadly epistemological basis, whereas Van der Veen's objections to this dismissal rely upon the discernibility of the evidence in scans of the seal—claiming that there are discernible character markings on the interior of the seal, however damaged and largely illegible the full content of the inscription may be—and will stand or fall on the basis of this assertion.

+In her 2026 review of the evidence, Yoonee Ahn refers to the lead object as “highly contested”.
+Ahn considers it in the context of the known inscriptions from this early time period such as the Izbet Sartah abecedary, the Khirbet Qeiyafa ostracon, and the general difficulties in reconstructing the earliest phases of Hebrew script.
+She also suggests that “such pre-Iron Age inscriptions must be interpreted within a pan-Canaanite rather than narrowly Hebrew framework”.